-hThis prints the usage log and

 for testing purposes, since it measures how fast the RADIUS server

 handles requests.
-If Perl Time::HiRes
+If Perl Time::HiRes module is

 available, the elapsed time is printed with sub-second resolution.
 This